FlorianTh2/hello-nginx/README.md

-# hello-nginx
+# Nginx-Performance-Workshop
+Setup Nginx for hight perfomance requirements.
-This repository is a short personal introduction to the nginx-project.
-With this nginx-configuration its possible to handle max around 1k-10k request in parallel (see the notes at the specific configurations).
+Gain insights into optimization strategies for a nginx deployments and scale to around 1k-10k+ request concurrently with just a single instance (see the notes at the specific configurations).

 ## Learned
 - basic usage of nginx